V-Sekai/manuals/decisions/20240218-blender-to-godot.md

-# Proposed: Blender to Godot API Conversion
+# Draft: Blender to Godot API Conversion

 ## The Context